unsym/toolwrap/README.md

 6. **Cleanup Unused Environments (Optional):**
    - *If `--recreate-all` is given, existing environments under `--venv-root` for the included groups are removed before being recreated.*

 7. **Logging:**
-   - Every action (creation, updates, errors) is appended to `--venv-root/bootstrap_envs.log` with a timestamp, group name, and short description (e.g., “CREATED ENV,” “INSTALLED PACKAGES,” “WARNING: Missing version fallback”).
+   - Every action (creation, updates, errors) is appended to `--venv-root/toolwrap_envs.log` with a timestamp, group name, and short description (e.g., "CREATED ENV," "INSTALLED PACKAGES," "WARNING: Missing version fallback").
    - **The file is append-only and may grow over time.** Users may periodically clear or rotate it if desired.

 8. **Dry Run Mode (`--dry-run`):**